dinhsang1999/internship-task3-left_right_classfication/README.md

 {
-  'prob_left': 0.007223138585686684, // Probability of image is of left eye 'prob_right': 0.9927768707275391, // Probability of image is of right eye }
+  'prob_left': 0.007223138585686684, // Probability of image is of left eye 'prob_right': 0.9927768707275391, // Probability of image is of right eye 'label': 'right' // Label from classifier: 'left' or 'right' or 'undetermined' }
 ```